Visit program website.

 The following competencies are covered in the core section of the qualifying examination:

-- Study design
+- Study design and sampling

-- Measurement development and validation
+- Measurement and validity

-- Statistical analyses and interpretation
+- Statistical analysis

 Additional Information